schrotie/quary/demo/todoRedux/README.md

 # Native Web Application Tutorial

-This tutorial demonstrates how to develop a modern web application from vanilla web components with a little help from [ShadowQuery] and [Redux].
+This tutorial demonstrates how to develop a modern web application from vanilla web components with a little help from [Quary] and [Redux].
 The finished demo can be found in [this directory].

 The tutorial is the final article of a three part series.
 [The first part] discusses why I'm doing this and what might be wrong with the currently established way of picking a major framework - a _god framework_ as [this article] nicely puts it.
 [Part two] is a high level discussion of all the aspects you should think about when _not_ using a framework and instead developing on your own perfect fit stack and mostly native platform technology:

-The result is a bleeding edge modern web app, its code comparing favorably to anything written with a god framework, its performance and footprint far better than anything you could dream to achieve with any framework - the whole application comes out of the build including ShadowQuery and Redux at a mere 7.6KB without gzipping.
+The result is a bleeding edge modern web app, its code comparing favorably to anything written with a god framework, its performance and footprint far better than anything you could dream to achieve with any framework - the whole application comes out of the build including Quary and Redux at a mere 7.6KB without gzipping.
 If you must support IE, add 30K for the polyfill.

 This tutorial builds upon Redux's standard [todo app tutorial].
 If you are not familiar with it, head over there and go through it.
 I copied the Redux related code as is and won't explain anything related to it.
 Indeed this tutorial sets in where the Redux tutorial ends: this tutorial replaces the last chapter of the Redux tutorial "Usage with React" starting from section "Implementing Components".

 I won't cover web components in any depth.
 If you are not familiar with their concepts, please consult [Google's guide].

-All discussed source code can be found in the [ShadowQuery repository].
+All discussed source code can be found in the [Quary repository].
 There is quite some background to the structure of the source code.
 Please consult the discussion of app architecture in [part two] of this article series.

-I created a ShadowQuery [project template](https://github.com/schrotie/shadow-query-project) to get you started right away and let you discover your specific toolchain needs as you go.

 # Implementing components